Joseph Ritson: Writing career

+Ritson’s 1783 collection of nursery rhymes, Gammer Gurton’s Garland, was partly compiled for his seven-year-old nephew, Frank Joseph.
+Ritson had previously recommended the widely popular Mother Goose’s Melodies (c.
+1760s) to the child, describing it as “an excellent thing” and encouraging him to “write verses on the model of Mother Goose” - a source from which his own collection drew extensively.
+The anthology, and Ritson's work at large, reflected what biographer Henry Alfred Burd observed as the editor's “commendable desire to inoculate sound morality in the hearts of youth.”

 Sir Walter Scott, who admired his industry and accuracy in spite of his temper, was almost the only man who could get on with him.
 According to Scott, Ritson was "a man of acute observation, profound research, and great labour".
 He features as 'the potato philosopher' in John Paterson's Mare, James Hogg's allegorical satire on the Edinburgh publishing scene first published in the Newcastle Magazine in 1825.

 Spelling became one of his eccentricities; in his later books, he increasingly adopted a reformed spelling of his own devising.
 As early as 1796, Ritson showed signs of mental collapse, and on 10 September 1803, he became completely insane, barricaded himself in his chambers at Gray's Inn, made a bonfire of manuscripts, and was finally forcibly removed to Hoxton, where he died.